CherylJosie/Covid-19/README.md

 # Covid-19

-See the wiki for additional details, sample plots, screenshots.
+See this Covid-19 project's Wiki for additional details, sample plots, screenshots.

 This repository contains a Libre Office .ods spreadsheet to graph and model the Johns Hopkins global Covid-19 time series database.